Estuary

 Snowflake has been an innovator in the market with several key features that make companies choose to adopt Snowflake.

-• Scalability: Snowflake has true elastic scale.
+• Scalability: Snowflake has a true elastic scale.
 You can quickly move from one to another size cluster with a click.
 Snowflake allows you to automatically scale up and down additional instances of the same size warehouse (multi-cluster warehouses.)

 • Data sharing: Snowflake's innovative data-sharing capabilities help in sharing live, up-to-date data in a secure and efficient manner with internal and external people.